-It's been used as a shipping port for many thousands of the years, from the days of the Canaanites.
-Since the port is relatively shallow, ships would anchor nearby in the sea, and smaller boats would bring people and produce to shore.
+Since the port is relatively shallow, ships in ancient times would anchor nearby in the sea, and smaller boats would bring people and produce to shore.

-In the Bible, Jonah the Prophet flees God's mission on a boat from the port of 'Joppa' where he found a ship headed for Tarshish..
+The Bible mentions how Jonah the Prophet flees God's command on a boat from this very same port of 'Joppa' where he found a ship headed for Tarshish.

 According to Greek mythology, it was on one of the rocks in the sea near Jaffa that the sea monster tied Andromeda, until she was rescued by Perseus riding on his winged horse.

-For more about the history of ancient Jaffa, visit our page on the History of Tel Aviv.
+For more about the history of ancient Jaffa, visit our page on the ancient history of Tel Aviv.

-Today, the port is used for light sailing and fishing, since the main shipping activities of Israel were moved to the ports of Ashdod and Haifa.
+These days, it is still actively used but only for light sailing and fishing, since the main shipping activities of Israel were moved to the ports of Ashdod and Haifa.

-Stroll around.
-Day and night, you can see the fishermen plying their trade, as they've been doing for thousands of years.
+As you stroll along, day and night, you'll see the fishermen plying their trade as they've been doing for thousands of years.

 On Fridays at the port between May to October, you'll find:

 For a current listing of events at the Port, visit the Jaffa Port Event Listing.